Mother of the Year

 An anonymous call to Child Services, Max taken back into care “while we investigate.”
 Becky wrung the truth out of Kylie, her first suspect, and believes she didn’t do it.

-After she finally breaks the door through, she goes after Tracey.
-Tracey cowers, oh I’m so frightened (she who had no compunction about killing her former lover with a large ornament), Steve still stands around, absolutely useless, and Ken is the only man with the wherewithal to try to physically restrain Becky.
+After she finally breaks the door through, she goes after Tracy.
+Tracy cowers, oh I’m so frightened (she who had no compunction about killing her former lover with a large ornament).
+Steve still stands around, absolutely useless.
+So Ken is the only one with the wherewithal to try to physically restrain Becky.
 She manages to bash pretty much all the furniture and most of the ornaments in the Barlow dining room.

 Eventually Steve sees his way clear to tell her it was he who phoned the social workers.
 Why didn’t he do that in the first place?
 He had plenty of time to do so.
 He could have stopped her rampage.
 But he didn’t.
 He did absolutely nothing.
-Afraid of Becky or Tracey?
-Tracey is my bet.
+Afraid of Becky or Tracy?
+Tracy is my bet.

 Poor, poor Becky.
 She was the best thing ever for Max, and he for her.
 And Steve?
 She was the best thing for him too.

-In the Canadian time-line, we got a lovely Christmas present this week from summertime Weatherfield: the return of the Aunties from India.
+In the Canadian time-line, we got a lovely Christmas present this week from summertime Weatherfield: the return of Sunita’s Aunties from India.
 They are just a delight, as long as you are not a family member and they do not choose to visit you!